hanabi/hanabi.github.io/README.md

 * Since *Double Discarding* can "lose" the game, you should make any decent clue if you can to avoid it.
 Even a low-value clue might be better than discarding.
 After a go-around, you can safely discard, as your team would have had time to give you a *Save Clue* if necessary.
 * When a player is in a *Double Discard* situation, everyone understands that they might be giving a "stall" clue.
 However, there are limits - they are not allowed to just clue anything they want.
 The following are the specific stall clues that they are allowed to give:
   1) Tempo clues
-  2) Cluing off-chop 5's
+  2) 5 Stalls (cluing off-chop 5's)
-  3) Saving 2's on chop that are present in another player's hand
+  3) 2 Saves on 2's that are present in another player's hand
-  4) Filling in extra info on ambiguously saved cards that are still not playable
+  4) Filling in extra info on "mystery" cards that are still not playable
   5) Re-cluing 5's to a player (a "hard burn")
 * From a strategy perspective, because players are strongly deincentivized to *Double Discard*, you do not need to be worried about the same card being on two different chops simultaneously.
 * Generally speaking, a weird or low-value clue can communicate an advanced strategy like a *Finesse*.
 However, always pay attention to see the situation that the clue-giver is in.
 From their perspective, are they giving the clue to avoid a *Double Discard*?
 If so, then you should not read too closely into their clue.